ryan2625/c1101-peripheral/README.md

 - Bit position 7 tells the CC1101 if we are reading an address or writing to an address
 - Bit position 6 specifies if we are using single or multi-byte access.
 There is also a special use case for this bit: if a register is overloaded, this specifies if we want to access the value at a status register by setting the bit to 1 or we want to send a command strobe by setting this bit to 0.
     - For example, address 0x30 contains both the command strobe for resetting the device and the location where the PARTNUM value lives.
 If we just send the byte 0x30, we would activate the reset sequence on the device.
-If we send the byte 0xF0 (which is 0x30 with a burst bit attached at bit 6), we would receive back the PARTNUM value.
+If we send the byte 0xF0 (which is 0x30 with a burst bit set to 1 at bit 6), we would receive back the PARTNUM value.
 - Bit position 5-0 is the address that we want to interact with. the first two bits in the byte address are not included and replaced by the R/W and burst bit.
 Below are some relevant addresses with different command strobes (Table 42) and status register values (Table 44).

 <div align="center">